The State of Storytelling in Philanthropy

 1. You’re Gonna Have to Bust Some Silos.
 Although some foundations are making strides in breaking down silos to create storytelling organizations, most philanthropies aren’t there yet.
 Foundations must develop systems for how to work with colleagues and grantees on story identification, story collection, production and engagement.
-(Please see here for our take on what a storytelling organization looks like.)
 For your foundation, it may make sense to identify ONE program and ONE communications staffer that can pilot an approach to identify solutions that work for that organization and its grantees.

 2. Get Senior Management Visibly Engaged.
 In fact, this goes for both philanthropic and social impact organizations.
 For storytelling to really become a core part of an organization’s culture, the senior managers have to be supportive of the effort.
 We say “visibly,” because the entire organization must see that this is a leadership priority.
 Check out this piece from Neill Coleman, VP of Global Communications at The Rockefeller Foundation, on how to make the case for investing in storytelling within your organization.